Laparoscopic Anti-Reflux Surgery in Sydney

 - Your surgeon will recommend you drink liquids and eat only soft foods for 2-4 weeks following surgery.

-Complications include stomach bloating, dysphagia (difficulty swallowing), loosening of the wrap, and recurrence of the symptoms.
+Possible complications can include stomach bloating, dysphagia (difficulty swallowing), loosening of the wrap, and recurrence of the symptoms.
 Talk to your doctor if you have concerns regarding anti-reflux surgery.